 If your company goes through a change in operations, like moving locations or getting a new phone number, you should update the information in your Google My Business profile in order to prevent any potential confusion.
 Here’s how you can edit your information.

 Step 1 Sign in to your Google My Business Profile.

 Step 3 Here, you’ll be able to change information like address and hours of operation.

 If your changes aren’t visible right away, don’t worry.
 In rare cases, it can take a couple of weeks for the changes to actually show up on your Google Business Profile.

 Google Business Profile insights help you understand how customers are interacting with your profile.
 Here’s what you can see in Google My Business insights.

-- Customer actions- This section shows the most common actions that customers take on your listing like visiting your website, requesting directions, or calling you.
+- Customer actions- This section shows the most common actions that customers take on your listing, like visiting your website, requesting directions, or calling you.

-- Direction requests- Customers can request directions to your business from your Google My Business listing.
+- Direction requests- Customers can request directions to your company from your Google My Business listing.
 Google Business Profile shows you what ZIP codes these requests are coming from.
 This allows you to target your advertising accordingly.

 - Phone calls- Want to know which hours your customers are calling you the most?
 Google My Business shows what time customers are calling the number on your Google Business Profile.